davidgsd/AllScan/README.md

 A: To uninstall just delete the allscan folder in the web server root directory (/var/www/html/ on ASL or /srv/http/ on HamVOIP). cd to that folder, then execute "sudo rm -rf allscan" to delete the AllScan folder.
 AllScan also keeps a database file in /etc/allscan/ that can be deleted by executing "sudo rm -rf /etc/allscan".

 # Thanks
 Thanks to all ASL Developers.
 Thanks to KK6QMS, N6ATC, KJ7T and K5LK for help with Beta testing.
+And thanks to all repeater owners who have integrated AllStar.